 One of Australia’s favourite performers, Jonathan Biggins, is Paul Keating - visionary, reformer and rabble-rouser – in the return of the smash hit comedy, The Gospel According to Paul.
 Full of intelligence and wit, The Gospel According to Paul is a critically acclaimed comedy about an important time in Australian history and the man that shaped it.
-After a sell-out 2019 tour, and an election announced, don't miss this funny, insightful and poignant portrait of Paul Keating.
+After a sell-out 2019 tour, don't miss this funny, insightful and poignant portrait of Paul Keating.
 The man that - as he tells it – single-handedly shaped contemporary Australia.

 Biggins almost out-Keaters Keating...If only we had someone this clever running the country.